openfisca/openfisca-doc/en/contribute/README.md

 Feel free to fork the [source code repositories](https://github.com/openfisca) on GitHub and send us pull-requests.

-You can also send us an email: contact@openfisca.fr
+You can [contact the community](../community.html) to ask for help.

-Thanks for enhancing OpenFisca!
+Thanks for enhancing OpenFisca anyway!

 ## Why contribute to OpenFisca?